Pelosi, Meadows say they’re hopeful new economic relief deal is within reach

 Many lawmakers are feeling intense pressure to make a new deal, with millions still out of work, cities and states delaying infrastructure projects and laying off workers because of massive revenue shortfalls, and a pending Oct.
 1 deadline when airlines are expected to furlough tens of thousands of workers unless a new agreement is struck to extend payroll support for the industry.

+“The next 24 to 48 hours are key.
+This is game time,” Rep. Josh Gottheimer (D-N.J.) said in an interview Tuesday.
+“Many of us have made it clear we can’t go home before the election and potentially inauguration without helping people, small businesses, local governments.”

+Gottheimer is a leader of the bipartisan Problem Solvers Caucus that released a $1.5 trillion economic relief proposal of its own this month that appeared to help create momentum for the new round of talks.

-The House bill includes new aid for the airline industry, as well as new small-business money, an additional round of $1,200 stimulus checks for individuals, an extension of expired $600 weekly unemployment benefits, around $500 billion for cities and states, support for schools and coronavirus testing and tracing, and more.
+The new House bill extends payroll support for the airline industry and includes new small-business money, an additional round of $1,200 stimulus checks for individuals, an extension of expired $600 weekly unemployment benefits, around $500 billion for cities and states, support for schools and coronavirus testing and tracing, and more.
+There is money in the bill to support election security and the U.S. Postal Service, as well.

+Many of the provisions of the original Heroes Act remain in the bill, just with a shorter time frame to keep costs down.
+But a few elements, including tens of billions in hazard pay for essential workers, were jettisoned entirely to slim down the legislation.

-A number of these provisions are supported by the White House — but Mnuchin and Senate Republicans have repeatedly said the $2.2 trillion figure is too high, and they have opposed state and local aid at the level Democrats want.
+A number of the provisions in the bill are supported by the White House, but Mnuchin and Senate Republicans have repeatedly said the $2.2 trillion figure is too high, and they have opposed state and local aid at the level Democrats want.
 Mnuchin has suggested the White House could support around $1.5 trillion in new spending.

 Pelosi has refused so far, at least in public, to support anything under $2.2 trillion.
-For weeks she resisted even releasing a new bill, instead pointing to the Heroes Act the House already passed.
+For weeks she resisted even releasing a new bill, instead pointing to the Heroes Act.
 But she faced growing unrest from moderate House Democrats, some facing tough reelection fights, who wanted to show their constituents they were delivering, or at least trying to.

 With the election looming, there are political considerations on all sides.
 There are a handful of endangered Senate Republicans who would also like to make a new deal — although the Supreme Court nomination fight is now the focus in the Senate.